 Is it an asset to speak French?

-Yes, we hire at least one bilingual clerk who is able to work in French and English.
+Yes, we hire at least one bilingual clerk who can work in French and English.

 Is the application process different for in-province and out-of-province students?